 For example, Kate Stark offers small discounts to her $25/mo and $50/mo patrons as a token of thanks for their continued support.
 TMRO offers free worldwide shipping in lieu of a percentage off merchandise.

 Yes, you read that correctly!
 This one’s from Blizzard Watch, a game streaming and news site.
 Patrons at the $25/mo tier get their character bio written by one of Blizzard Watch’s writers.
-You don’t have to be in gaming to make good on this kind of reward, though.
+You don’t have to be in gaming to make good on this kind of benefit, though.
 Writing a silly Twitter bio could be just as appealing for fans.
 It’s worth asking: Could you do something small for fans on social media or in-game that they’d want to show their friends?
-If yes, you just found your next reward tier.
+If yes, you just found your next tier benefit.

 Thomas Sanladerer offers Q&A on 3D-printing topics.

-Speaking of behind the scenes rewards, this type of reward is popular with nearly all niches.
+Behind the scenes benefits are a popular tier choice for nearly all niches.
 Whether you’re offering insight into your process or just giving fans a chance to get to know you better, behind-the-scenes is a small bonus for fans interested in supporting you.
-It’s often one of the lower-tier rewards because it’s relatively easy to implement.
+It’s often one of the lower-tier benefits because it’s relatively easy to implement.

 Yvonne Williams (Back to Earth Creations) uses behind the scenes access as the reward for her entry-level $1/mo tier.
-Bbypandaface does the same, promising access to content on Patreon Lens for $1+/mo patrons.
-But not everyone drops access right away—cosplay streamer Tabitha Lyons offers access to Lens at the $1/mo tier, but adds extra behind the scenes content in at the $10/mo tier and beyond.
+But not everyone drops access right away — cosplay streamer Tabitha Lyons offers access to Lens at the $1/mo tier, but adds extra behind the scenes content in at the $10/mo tier and beyond.

 One of the bikes fixed on Wrecked Bike Rebuild (series by Chaseontwowheels).
 Patrons get to vote on parts for repaired bikes.